leeeaaa/PneumoniaDetection/README.md

 For the neural network we took the distribution of the dataset.
 We decided to do nnt tune our hyperparameters because of the flexibility the amount of layers and amount of neurons per layer and depending on the regularization mode lambd and keep_probability are also hyperparameters.

-The distribution we used is the following:
+The distribution we used is the following, notice that we have an imbalance:

 |                  | Total | Training set | Test set |
 | ---------------- | ----- | ------------ | -------- |